mtholder/taxon-selection/README.md

      species names
   * "Will prune X: not found in data/outfile_rmDups_filtered_4Holder_v4.csv" refers to tips in the tree not found in the centroid file.
 So these are pruned. *Pruning may not be the right choice*
-  * "Will prune X: not found in any clade in clade definitions" tips not found in MDD. that make it tough to use use clade names in output. **We probably *DON'T* want to prune these in the final analysis**
+  * "Will prune X: not found in any clade in clade definitions" tips not found in MDD. that make it tough to use clade names in output. **We probably *DON'T* want to prune these in the final analysis**
   * "X taxa in clade definitions, but not in the tree:" refers to species in MDD but not the tree.
   * then comes a list of taxa in MDD that are not monophyletic in the tree